VlatCode/BookingApp-FE/README.md

 This repository is the front-end part of a simple booking application with a few booking features.
 It includes:
-* Displaying hostels/rooms/reservations
+* Displaying all hostels in the app, all rooms in each hostel & all reservations for each room
-* Displaying a hostel/room/reservation by ID (from the database)
+* Displaying each hostel, room, reservation by its unique database ID (SQL), and displaying some information
-* Adding a hostel/room/reservation by inputting required parameters
+* Adding a hostel to the booking app, a room to any hostel & a reservations to any room by inputting parameters
-* Removing hostels/rooms/reservations from the database by ID
+* Removing hostels from the app, removing rooms from any hostel, removing reservations from any room.
+This is also done by inputting unique database ID

 Back-end part of the app: https://github.com/VlatCode/BookingApp